morse-simulator/morse/doc/morse/user/multinode/hla.rst

 moment.
 Here, understand *logical time*, or *Blender time*: the number of frames executed each second on each Blender node will be identical.
 This simulation mode guarantees that all the nodes will have the same simulation state at each time step.
-The time synchronization integration in MORSE is still work-in-progress.
+The time synchronization integration in MORSE is still a work-in-progress.

 HLA Multi-node simulation